robin-norwood/katacoda/organize-terraform-code/intro.md

 # Organize Terraform Configuration

-In this hands-on lab, you'll organize Terraform configuration with workspaces and modules.

 In this workshop, you'll organize Terraform configuration using an example configuration that manages static websites hosted in AWS S3.